forestsunny/hello-world/README.md

 # hello-world
 ==================
 Hi there!
-First time using GitHub, hope it can helps me with my web development.
+First time using GitHub, hope it can helps me with my web development plan.